Seditious Meetings Act 1817

 The Seditious Meetings Act 1817 (57 Geo.
-III c.
-19) was an Act of the Parliament of the United Kingdom of Great Britain and Ireland which made it illegal to hold a meeting of more than 50 people.
+3. c.
+19) was an act) of the Parliament of the United Kingdom that made it illegal to hold a meeting of more than 50 people.

 Content

-The provisions of the Act were similar to those of previous Seditious Meetings Acts, such as that of 1795, although more severe constraints were added.
+The provisions of the act were similar to those of previous Seditious Meetings Acts, such as that of 1795, although more severe constraints were added.
 The law forbade all meetings of more than 50 people called "for the purpose...of deliberating upon any grievance, in church or state," unless the meeting had been summoned by an authorised official, or sufficient notice was provided by its organizers.
 In the latter case, the organizers were required at least five days prior to the meeting to either publicly advertise in a newspaper the time, place and purpose the event, or submit a notice to a clerk of the peace.
 The advertisement or notice needed to be signed by seven local persons, and a copy was to be forwarded to a justice of the peace.

-Under the Act, justices of the peace, sheriffs and other officials were authorised to attend any meetings held within their jurisdictions.
+Under the act, justices of the peace, sheriffs and other officials were authorised to attend any meetings held within their jurisdictions.
 In the event that the meeting was found to be unlawful, they could order its participants to disperse.
 Anyone who ignored such an order was to be found guilty of a felony without benefit of clergy and put to death.

 Special restrictions were placed on meetings of more than 50 people in any public place in the City or Liberties of Westminster or Middlesex County which was within one mile of the gates or Westminster Hall.
 These were outright banned whenever Parliament or other state bodies were in session, unless the meeting was held at St. Paul's Covent Garden, or if the meeting was convened for the election of Members of Parliament.

-The Act also established regulations for places where lectures or debates were held, requiring these to be licensed and allowing officials to inspect them.
+The act also established regulations for places where lectures or debates were held, requiring these to be licensed and allowing officials to inspect them.
 Universities and certain other institutions, however, were excluded from these provisions.

 The legislation also suppressed secret societies and clubs, banning any such organization whose members were required to take an oath not authorized by law.
 It explicitly targeted the Spencean Philanthropists, outlawing them and any other society that advocated the "confiscation and division of the land."
-These restrictions did not extend to the Freemasons and Quakers, who were granted exceptions under the Act.
+These restrictions did not extend to the Freemasons and Quakers, who were granted exceptions under the act.

 The regulations on assemblies and licensing requirements for public meetings took effect in London and the surrounding regions the day after its passage, and in the rest of the country after seven days.
-Ireland, however, was completely exempted from the terms of the Act.
+Ireland, however, was completely exempted from the terms of the act.